 The family did know that his remains were buried in a common grave with two other crew members at Fort Sam Houston National Cemetery.
 More locally, deFord and her maternal grandparents visited a memorial grave in Ontario every Memorial Day.
 They would also have flowers sent to the grave at Fort Sam Houston.
 The community grave cross notes Eichorn’s rank as 1st lieutenant.
 He received that rank posthumously.

 Denise Hathaway, 62, is the daughter of Eichorn’s older brother.
-The Arizona resident said she grew up knowing about his sacrifice for his country and hearing “typical sibling” types of stories.
+The Arizona resident said she grew up knowing about her uncle’s sacrifice for his country and hearing “typical sibling” types of stories.
 Eichorn’s photo, and one of him and his crew standing in front of the plane nicknamed “The Ripper,” hung in her grandfather’s home.

 “We knew he was shot down over Italy, but not much more than that was ever discussed and so I grew up only knowing him through pictures,” Hathaway said.